tmzh/tmzh.github.io/_posts/2021-02-02-testing-terraform-code-bdd-style-using-terratest.md

 require.True(t, ok)
 ```

-At some pointo of time, adding more test cases like this is going to become unwieldy.
-Later in the post we will see how to make the test cases more readable and self-documenting by writing BDD style test cases.
+At some point of time, adding more test cases like this is going to become unwieldy.
+Later we will see how to make the test cases more readable and self-documenting by writing BDD style test cases.

 ### Passing other terraform options
 We can also pass custom options to the test code.
 For example, if we want to override the `function_name` variable, we can pass it as a Vars parameter to terraform options.